merely-useful/py-rse/index.md

 a shell on a remote machine is our home directory on that machine, the default target, for a remote copy, is also the  home directory.

-This means that,
+This means that:

 ```bash
 $ scp results.dat amira@backupserver:
 ```

-would copy `results.dat` into our home directory on `backupserver`, however, if we did not have the colon to inform `scp` of the remote machine, we would still have a valid command,
+would copy `results.dat` into our home directory on `backupserver`, however, if we did not have the colon to inform `scp` of the remote machine, we would still have a valid command:

 ```bash
 $ scp results.dat amira@backupserver